 Inspectors are not essential workers, so there will be no inspections until the public health restrictions are lifted.
 (In Massachusetts, that is April 6).

-Once they are lifted, some inspectors will do video inspections, so that buyers can stay home.
-Some are only inspecting vacant properties.
+Once they are lifted, some inspectors are doing video inspections, so that buyers can stay home.
+Some are only inspecting vacant properties and doing video.
 Some are doing face-to-face meetings, but keeping their distance and using gloves and cleaning procedures.

 All the offer research and paperwork can be handled by our agents without face-to-face meetings.
 Solved!